 In my opinion, the WolfWise 3.8m is the best telescopic ladder on sale in the UK at the moment.

-- It has a stabilizer at the base of the ladder; this reduces the chances of the user having a fall and ensures the product meets British Standards EN131, which came into force in 2018.
+- It has a stabilizer at the base of the ladder; this reduces the chances of the user having a fall.

 - The one-button “soft close” retraction feature means you can collapse the ladder from fully extended to closed without pinching or trapping fingers.